The 16 Very Best Things to Do in Ironbridge Gorge

 Jackfield Tile Museum

 Surprisingly, the Jackfield Tile Museum is pretty good.
 I didn’t expect much, but it’s an interesting place.
 It was once at the very heart of British tile production, and the museum celebrates precisely that.
-Interestingly, they have recreated scenes like a pub, a tube station and a church.
+Interestingly, they have recreated scenes such as a pub, a tube station, and a church.
 I have no doubt it will be a nostalgic visit for some of you!

 Address: Jackfield Tile Museum, Salthouse Rd, Telford TF8 7LJ